KordingLab/awesome-computational-primatology/README.md

 ## Contribute to the List!
 We welcome contributions from the community.
 If you know of a relevant paper or project, please read our [Contributing Guidelines](CONTRIBUTING.md) and submit a pull request!

-By sharing your datasets and models, you contribute to advancing computational primatology and enable reproducible research.
-Open-source your work today!
+By sharing your datasets and models, you contribute to advancing primatology and enable reproducible research.

 ### Topic Legend